galaxor/a2council-blog/_posts/2023-04-09-planning-commission-wrapup-2023-04-04.markdown

 I was watching mostly because I was concerned about [a proposed new branch](#proposed-university-of-michigan-credit-union-at-2929-plymouth-road) of the [University of Michigan Credit Union](https://umcu.org/) at 2929 Plymouth Road, which is currently a weird [dingbat-style](https://en.wikipedia.org/wiki/Dingbat_%28building%29) office building that I used to work in.
 It was proposed to be a standalone, single-story bank with a drive-through, which I thought was a horrendous waste of that land, and something that would prolong car culture.

-Also on the agenda was a [discussion about the development incentives](#discussion-of-downtown-development-premiums) that the city offers to downtown developers, and how they might be changed in order to achieve the results we want, such as more housing downtown.
+But I think the thing that's going to have a larger impact on the city overall was the [discussion about the development incentives](#discussion-of-downtown-development-premiums) that the city offers to downtown developers, and how they might be changed in order to achieve the results we want, such as more housing downtown.

 <!--more-->